-Almost every program is vulnerable to bugs, some of which enable the unauthorised execution of malicious code.
-Given that the average user has about 72 programs installed on their machine,3 that's a lot of vulnerability in the enterprise.
-But the reality is that criminals tend to stick to the most popular applications because this guarantees a large number of potential victims; after all, to be successful, you only need one person to click.
+Almost every program is vulnerable to bugs, some of which enable the unauthorized execution of malicious code.
+Given that the average user has about 72 programs installed on his or her machine,3 that's a lot of vulnerability in the enterprise.
+But the reality is that criminals tend to stick to the most popular applications because this guarantees a large number of potential victims; after all, to be successful, you only need one person to click...

-Kaspersky research shows the software most targeted by exploits is Oracle Java, which accounted for 90.52 per cent of all detected attempts to exploit vulnerabilities in 2013.
+"Of the Kaspersky Lab users participating in our cloud-based Kaspersky Security Network intelligence and threat detection system, 6.3 percent are still using Windows XP."
+Kaspersky Lab research shows the software most targeted by exploits is Oracle Java, which accounted for 90.52 percent of all detected attempts to exploit vulnerabilities in 2013.
 These vulnerabilities are exploited by drive-by attacks using the Internet, and new Java exploits are now present in lots of exploit packs.4

 The second most popular vulnerability target is the Windows components category, including vulnerable Windows OS files other than Internet Explorer and Microsoft Office, which Kaspersky assigned to a separate category.
-Most of the attacks in this components category target a vulnerability discovered in win 32k.sys-CVE-2011-3402 - first used in the famous Duqu exploit.
+Most of the attacks in this components category target a vulnerability discovered in win 32k. sys-CVE-2011-3402 - first used in the famous Duqu exploit.